jsminem/terraform-guardium-datastore-audit/modules/aws-neptune-audit/README.md

 ### Using a tfvars File

-Create a `terraform.tfvars` file with your configuration.
+Create a `defaults.tfvars` file with your configuration.
 See [terraform.tfvars.example](./terraform.tfvars.example) for an example with available options and detailed comments.

 Then run: